-The sparseness of that direction may suggest, in a modern play, that scenery etc. is irrelevant or not required here.
+In such a (relatively) modern play the sparseness of that direction may suggest that scenery etc. should also be sparse or may not be required at all.
 In contrast, read the opening of A View from the Bridge by Arthur Miller:

 At back are a bedroom door and an opening to the kitchen; none of these interiors is seen.